casper-network/casper-protocol-release/staging_notes.md

 If you have modifications to config.toml that you wish to perform, a `replace.toml` file can be created to assist with this.
 This file can be used during staging to automate the replace when a `config.toml` file is made from `config-example.toml` during staging.

 It should be a minimal version of `config.toml` with only files you wish to replace.
-And example to change `allow_request_get_all_values` is below:
+An example to change `allow_request_get_all_values` is below:

 ```toml